rossgabay/neo_bpm_blog/README.md

 2. Request State
 3. Request Lifecycle Events - submitted, approved, rejected
 4. Metadata associated with Lifecycle Events - approved/rejected by/when/comments/etc
-5. Process itself!
-What state changes are valid for requests
+5. Actors involved in the process - request submitters and approvers
-6. Actors involved in the process - request submitters and approvers
+6. Roles assigned to these Actors to indicate what they can do to requests in the certain stages of the flow
-7. Roles assigned to these Actors to indicate what they can do to requests in the certain stages of the flow
+7. Process itself!
+The sequence of events, allowed state transitions, etc.

 What can we do with this data as in what kinds of questions can we answer based on it?
 Well, we can do things like: